joshmartinecon/quarto-cv/readme.md

 # CV Template

 A [Quarto](https://quarto.org/) template for compiling an academic CV.
-Borrowed from chunks of code found online.
-Searching for original author(s) to give credit where it is due.
+Work in progress.

 ## Example

-Below is an example of my own personal CV as of 10/23/23.
+Below is an example of my own personal CV as of 1/15/25.
 Click either of the pictures to go an updated version.

 ### Page 1